bashtage/python-introduction/tools/slides.md

   * Element added is `key` not in `d`, otherwise replaced
 * Delete elements using `del d[key]`
 * Access by key `value = d[key]`
-* Keys can be any _hashable_ object in Python
-  * Focus here on strings